 Like everywhere else in the United States, the Idaho fireworks laws are unique to that specific state.
-Before using any type of fireworks such as wedding sparklers, it is very important to know all of the Idaho fireworks laws to prevent any type of fines or legal problems on your big day.
+Before using any type of fireworks such as sparklers for weddings, it is very important to know all of the Idaho fireworks laws to prevent any type of fines or legal problems on your big day.

 Whether you live in Boise, Nampa, Pocatello, or any other city in Idaho, breaking the local fireworks laws can ruin your wedding in a big hurry; even though it’s home to the longest main street in America (33 miles long) in Island Park.
 Below we have list the current Idaho fireworks laws to help prevent any unwanted problems when using wedding sparklers on your big day.